sgaikar1/AutoStartDialog/README.md

 ## Credits

- * StackOverFlow Community, This project is made by implementing suggestions answers provided by android dev community on stackoverflow, If you find your code is used in this library feel free to ping me on mail, i will give proper credits in the repository.
+ * To StackOverFlow Community: This project is made by implementing suggestions/answers posted by android dev community on stackoverflow, If you find your code is used in this library feel free to ping me on mail, i will give proper credits in the repository.